 This bamboo toilet paper is hypoallergenic, and you don't have to worry about allergies or chemicals.
 It contains no chlorine, BPA, dyes, formaldehyde, or fragrances.
 It feels comfortable on the skin and wipes without leaving any residue.
 The 3-ply rolls come in plastic-free packaging.
 Bumboo plants a tree for every box purchased.

 Want an eco-friendly toilet paper made from bamboo but with the luxury feel of regular toilet rolls?
 This three-ply roll feels softer than most bamboo paper-based toilet rolls.
 The roll has 100 sheets, does not leave any residue, and is quite thick.
 Unraveling piles are not a problem with this eco-friendly toilet paper because the piles stick firmly together.
 This product has excellent absorbing power and is septic safe.
-It is also BPA, fragrance, and formaldehyde-free.
+It is also BPA, fragrance, and formaldehyde-free making it all and all one of the best bamboo toilet paper options.

 The company is a member of the 1% for the planet organization and supports non-profit organizations that focus on developing and enhancing sustainable practices.